mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/brand-and-visual-design-guidelines.md

 ## Color Guidelines

 Below is a sample of the core colours we've been using in the latest branding initiatives.
-For the full set of colors specific to the website visit the [UX/UI Style Guide](https://mattermost.wayfx.com/0ddc9bpne/p/44c8eb-colors)
+For the full set of colors specific to the website visit the [Mattermost.com StyleGuide](https://mattermost.wayfx.com/0ddc9bpne/p/44c8eb-colors)

 | Name | Swatch | Hex | RGB |
 | :--- | :--- | :--- | :--- |